Ventura County

 Ride Schedule:

-• Saturday, September 20th: Third Saturday VCRR Group Ride – Museum of Ventura County parking lot, Santa Clara and Junipero, downtown Ventura
+• Saturday, May 20th: Third Saturday VCRR Group Ride – SUGGESTIONS?

 Other News: